ansible/awx-operator/README.md

       tower_task_image: ansible/awx_task:9.0.1
       tower_web_image: ansible/awx_web:9.0.1

-### Persistent storage for postfix
+### Persistent storage for Postgres

-If you need to deploy your persistent storage for postfix to a specific storage class, you can override the default variables in the Tower `spec` with the variable `tower_postgres_storage_class` variable:
+If you need to use a specific storage class for Postgres' storage, specify `tower_postgres_storage_class` in your Tower spec:

     ---
     spec:
       ...
-      tower_postgres_storage_class: managed-nfs-storage
+      tower_postgres_storage_class: fast-ssd

+If it's not specified, Postgres will store it's data on a volume using the default storage class for your cluster.

 ## Development